-- By reviewing students' targets at their reviews, and through their weekly mentoring meetings, and ensuring they are being met. - The child is making progress academically against national/age expected levels and the gap is narrowing they are catching up to their peers or expected age levels. - Through verbal feedback from the teachers, parent and student. - Students may be removed from the Extended Learning register when they have 'caught up' or made sufficient progress, and no longer have needs beyond those met by Quality First teaching.
+- By reviewing students' targets at their reviews, and through their weekly mentoring meetings, and ensuring they are being met. - The child is making progress academically against national/age expected levels and the gap is narrowing they are catching up to their peers or expected age levels. - Through verbal feedback from the teachers, parents and the student themselves. - Students may be removed from the Extended Learning register when they have 'caught up' or made sufficient progress, and no longer have needs beyond those met by Quality First teaching.